 - Live in a safe, well-maintained rental unit that’s free from leaks, pests and hazardous conditions.

 - Advanced notice of changes made to the lease agreement.

-Tenants have a responsibility to:
+New York tenants have a responsibility to:

 - Pay rent when it’s due.

-- Take good care of the property.
+- Take good care of the real estate unit.

 - Inform the landlord when they will be away for an extended period of time.

 - Tell their landlord when repairs and upkeep is required.

 - Not disturb the peace and quiet of another tenant.

 - Abide by all the terms of the lease.